msmapricot/erefdoc/docs/infrastructure.md

 and remove the AppHarbor entry under Generic Credentials.
 The next time you push, you will be prompted for your repository password.

-An application such as Seref deployed using the free Canoe subscription level at AppHarbor has limitations that make it unsuitable for production use.
-Under the Canoe subscription, the IIS application pool of application Seref has a 20 minute timeout, which forces Seref to spin up its resources again after each 20 minutes of idle time.
+An application such as SEref deployed using the free Canoe subscription level at AppHarbor has limitations that make it unsuitable for production use.
+Under the Canoe subscription, the IIS application pool of application SEref has a 20 minute timeout, which forces SEref to spin up its resources again after each 20 minutes of idle time.

 The URL of the Canoe version is